There is an important question I ask of Gay Couples.

-During the initial interview session, an important question I have developed for the couple is:
+During the initial interview session, I recognised a common struggle amongst gay male partners.
+I developed an important question for the couple to begin to recognise this:

 “What makes this relationship distinctly yours…?”